takkuyu/React-E-Commerce/README.md

 - **Deployed** using Heroku

 ## Features
-- Integrated Stripe API for payment and implemented the checkout process .
+- Integrated Stripe API for payment and implemented the checkout process
-- Managed complex global states using Redux with Redux Thunk for asynchronous redux actions.
+- Managed complex global states using Redux with Redux Thunk for asynchronous redux actions
-- Deployed the app using Heroku.
+- Deployed the app using Heroku
-- Designed using Figma and implemented fully responsive pages which looks and work well on mobile, table, and pc.
+- Designed using Figma and implemented fully responsive pages which looks and work well on mobile, tablet, and pc
-- Used CSS animations and grid layout for a better UI/UX.
+- Used CSS animations and grid layout for a better UI/UX
-- Developed user authentication and established database connection using Firebase.
+- Developed user authentication and established database connection using Firebase

 ## User Level Features
 - Login or logout